Can Spondylolisthesis be treated without surgery or medication?

 Yes.
 Through advances in neuroscience and technology there now is a state-of-the art treatment available that can move the displaced bone back into a better position, relieving you of pain and improving movement and mobility.

 What is the best way to treat Spondylolisthesis?

 Spondylolisthesis, a condition in which a bone has moved out of place in your back.
-Spondylolisthesis can be treated non-surgically with a specialized, computerized system that helps guide the displaced bone into a better position, freeing the nerves that come out of the back.
+Spondylolisthesis surgery is not necessary in each case.
+It can be treated non-surgically with a specialized, computerized system that helps guide the displaced bone into a better position, freeing the nerves that come out of the back.
 This procedure can reduce and eliminate pain and help people regain quality of life through increased movement and mobility.
 The system is called the DRX-9000c and is only offered at specialized, highly trained clinics.